Esperanto vocabulary: Gender

 Usually, feminine nouns are derived from epicene (genderless) roots via the suffix -ino.
 A relatively small number of Esperanto roots are semantically masculine or feminine.
 In some but not all cases, masculine roots also have feminine derivatives via -ino.
 Usage is consistent for only a few dozen words.
 For others, people may differ in usage, or it may be difficult to tell whether a word is gendered because of social custom or because of the word itself.

 Masculine roots

 A small (and decreasing) number of noun roots, mostly titles and kinship terms, are inherently masculine unless the feminine suffix -ino or the inclusive prefix ge- are added.
-For example, there are patro (father), patrino (mother), and gepatroj (parents), whereas there is no proper word for parent in the singular (as explained in a following section).
-There are other words, such as papo (pope), which are generally assumed to be masculine due to historical reality, but there is no reason a feminine form "papino" couldn't be used in fiction, or if customs change.
+For example, there are patro (father), patrino (mother), and gepatroj (parents), whereas there is no proper word for parent in the singular (as explained below).
+Some words, such as papo (pope), are masculine in practice, but they are not inherently masculine and a feminine referent could be used in fiction or if customs change.